hubenchang0515/Cryptography/README.md

 # Cryptography
 A simple cryptography hash functions library of C programming luanguage.

+## Note
 * Hasn't been tested in big-endian machine.

-## Note
+* Complier's uint32_t should be unsigned int or unsigned long
+* Compiler's uint64_t should be unsigned long or unsigned long long
-May need ``-fno-strict-aliasing`` compiling option.
+* May need ``-fno-strict-aliasing`` compiling option.

 ## API Index
 [MD5](doc/md5.md)